 # ScraperAPI handles all the complexity automatically

-scraperapi_url = f"http://api.scraperapi.com?api_key={api_key}&url={target_url}&render=true"
+scraperapi_url = f"https://api.scraperapi.com?api_key={api_key}&url={target_url}&render=true"

 try: